Non-Toxic Natural Oils That Can Be Used as Sunscreen

-While it may be difficult to find, raspberry oil contains vitamins A and E, and also helps keep skin young.
+While it may be difficult to find, raspberry oil contains vitamins A and E that help keep skin young.
 It also works as a natural sunscreen, with an SPF between 30 and 50.

 The most effective oils with natural sunscreen

-We need to point out that even if you rub on sunscreen or homemade oils, ultraviolet rays can be very harmful if you don’t:
+We need to point out that even if you rub on sunscreen or homemade oils, ultraviolet rays can be very harmful.
+So, make sure you do the following as well:

 - Wear a hat.